Obstetric labor complication: Obstructed labour

 The second stage of labour may be delayed or lengthy due to poor or uncoordinated uterine action, an abnormal uterine position such as breech or shoulder dystocia, and cephalopelvic disproportion (a small pelvis or large infant).
 Prolonged labour may result in maternal exhaustion, fetal distress, and other complications including obstetric fistula.

 Placental abruption

 Placental abruption is separation of the placenta from the uterus.
 Treatment of placental abruption during labour is immediate delivery if the fetus is mature (36 weeks or older), or if a younger fetus or the mother is in distress.

 Premature labour

 Premature labour is labour that spontaneously occurs earlier than 37 weeks gestational age.

 Nuchal cord

 A nuchal cord is a complication that occurs when the umbilical cord becomes wrapped around the fetal neck.
-If present during labour, treatment is delivery by C-section.

 Perinatal asphyxia

-Perinatal asphyxia is the medical condition resulting from deprivation of oxygen to during labour.
-Hypoxic damage can occur to most of the infant's organs (heart, lungs, liver, gut, kidneys), but brain damage is of most concern and perhaps the least likely to quickly or completely heal.
+Perinatal asphyxia is a medical condition resulting from deprivation of oxygen to a newborn infant during labour.
+Hypoxic damage can occur to most of the infant's organs (heart, lungs, liver, gut, kidneys), but brain damage is of most concern and the least likely to quickly or completely heal.
 Treatment is immediate delivery (C-section).
 Causes of perinatal asphyxia include umbilical cord prolapse, nuchal cord, and obstructed labour.